ujunwa-DS/ujunwa-DS/README.md

-- 👋 Hi, I’m @ujunwa-DS
+- 👋 Hi, I’m @ujunwa
 - 👀 I’m interested in data analysis and science
-- 🌱 I’m currently learning POWER BI
+- 🌱 I’m currently learning POWER BI and Excel
 - 💞️ I’m looking to collaborate on ANYTHING DATA ANYALYSIS AND SCIENCE, MACHINE LEARNING
 - 📫 How to reach me ...ujunwaogbuehi04@gmail.com